-Dictionaries describe the kind of state discussed here as a political association sovereign across a geographic area and population.
+Dictionaries describe the state a political association sovereign across a geographic area and population.
 Before the 20th century it was common for states to be ruled by monarchs whose theory was that their realm, their state, their rule, was created by God.
-This theory of state is known as the Divine Right of Kings.
+This theory is known as the Divine Right of Kings.

 A rival theory of state originated among those opposed to monarchical rule.
-A couple of Englishmen in the late 1600s, Thomas Hobbes and John Locke, rejected the old Divine Right of Kings theory and described the state instead as a social contract, Hobbes believing that an authoritarian monarch was the best possible head of state and Locke believing in a liberal, constitutional, monarch.
-In the 1700s, Jean Jacque Rousseau came along and advocated a contractural state that was a republic.
-And at the end of that century, revolutionaries created a contractural, federated, republican state called the United States of America.
+A couple of Englishmen in the late 1600s, Thomas Hobbes and John Locke, rejected the old Divine Right of Kings theory and described the state as a social contract.
+Hobbes believing that an authoritarian monarch was the best possible head of state.
+Locke believed in a liberal, constitutional, monarch, a monarch with limited powers.
+In the 1700s, Jean Jacque Rousseau came along and advocated a contractual state that was a republic.
+And, at the end of Rousseau's century, revolutionaries created a contractual, federated, republican state called the United States of America.

 Rival theories of the state followed the American Revolution.
 There was Karl Marx later in the 1800s who defined the state as the institution used by the ruling class to maintain the conditions of its rule.
 Marx was followed by Max Weber, who described the state as an organization with an effective monopoly on the use of violence within its geographic area.
-And Weber was followed by the Fascists, who viewed the state as an organic cultural and national construct.
+And Weber was followed by Fascists and racists who viewed the state as an organic cultural and national construct.

 In a democratic society, state power lies ultimately with the mass of its people.
-It is an historical phenomenon, derived from the attitude of people who thought it best to take power away from monarchs.
+It is an historical phenomenon quite apart from Plato's republic and its elite gang of philosopher-rulers.
+It can be as imperfect as the brief democracy of Ancient Athtens.
+It is derived from the attitude of people who thought it best to take power away from monarchs.